 Dr. Villanueva has had a career-long commitment to training the next generation of physician-scientists.
 Over the course of her research, she has mentored numerous trainees spanning high school students to MD and PhD post-doctoral fellows, many of whom have received awards for their research and subsequently moved on to independent faculty positions in Pittsburgh, other parts of the United States, Canada, and Europe.

-- Chen X, Wang, J, Pacella JJ, Villanueva FS (senior author).
+- Chen X, Wang, J, Pacella JJ, Villanueva FS.
 Dynamic behavior of microbubbles during long ultrasound tone-burst excitation: mechanistic insights into ultrasound-microbubble mediated therapeutics using high-speed imaging and cavitation detection.
-Ultrasound Med Biol 2016;42(2):528-538.
-PMID: 26603628.
+Ultrasound Med Biol.
+2016;42(2):528-38.

-- Helfield B, Chen X, Watkins S, Villanueva FS (senior author).
+- Helfield B, Chen X, Watkins S, Villanueva FS.
 The biophysics of sonoporation through direct correlation of microbubble cavitation and enhanced endothelial cell membrane permeability.
-Proc Nat Acad Sci 2016 Sep; 113(36): 9983-9988.
-PMCID: PMC5018802
+Proc Nat Acad Sci.
+2016;113(36):9983-8.

 - Yu FTH, Chen X, Wang J, Qi B, Panday R, Villanueva FS.
 Low intensity ultrasound mediated liposomal doxorubicin release, cellular uptake kinetics and growth inhibition using polymer microbubbles.
-Mol Pharmaceutics 2016;13:55−64.
-PMID: 26567985.
+Mol Pharmaceutics.
+2016;13:55−64.

-- Pacella, JJ, Brands J, Schnatz F, Chen X, Villanueva FS (senior author).
+- Pacella, JJ, Brands J, Schnatz F, Chen X, Villanueva FS.
 Treatment of microvascular microembolization using microbubbles and long tone burst ultrasound: an in vivo study.
-Ultrasound Med Biol 2015;41:456-64.
-PMCID: PMC4428565.
+Ultrasound Med Biol.
+2015;41:456-64.

-- Kopechek J, Carson AR, McTiernan C, Grandis J, Sen M, Hasjim B, Chen X, Villanueva FS (senior author).
+- Kopechek J, Carson AR, McTiernan C, Grandis J, Sen M, Hasjim B, Chen X, Villanueva FS.
 Ultrasound targeted microbubble destruction-mediated delivery of a transcription factor decoy inhibits STAT3 signaling and tumor growth.
-Theranostics 2015; 5(12):1378-1387.
+Theranostics.
+2015;5(12):1378-87.